-Property Tax Exemptions for Charitable Organizations
+Property Tax Exemptions for Charitable Organizations in Connecticut

 Connecticut law provides for a number of tax exemptions from municipal property taxes, including a charitable tax exemption set forth at Conn.
 Gen. Stat. § 12-81(7).
 To take advantage of this tax exemption, the charitable entity must timely file with the assessor where the property is located a Tax Exempt Application (M3), which is also known as a “quadrennial report.”
 These reports must be filed every four years.
 Most recently, non-profits were required to file their quadrennial reports by November 1, 2021 to claim a tax exemption on the October 1, 2021 through October 1, 2024 Grand Lists.